Last updated on 23 May 2022 by Leah Hamilton (Qualified Solicitor. Writer at TermsFeed)

 It anticipates that there will be a breach of contract, and then excludes all liability for that breach.

-Here's an example of what an exclusion of liability clause looks like from the Terms and Conditions of Gander Mountain:
+Here's an example of what an exclusion of liability clause looks like from the Terms and Conditions of Basecamp:

 These clauses are often very hard to read, and very dense.
 We'll look at the legality of this shortly.